CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

 Typically one wouldn't use the raw features as input for the machine learning, but the data is cleaned in some ways (e.g., by removing zero variance features) and normalized.
 Data preparation takes place before the machine learning is done, i.e., before training a classifier.
 We here describe how you can perform data preparation steps in CPA.

+*Scaling*
+*********

+Features can be normalised and centered before training/classification by activating the Scaler option in *Advanced > Use Scaler*.
+The features are centered to have mean 0 and scaled to have standard deviation 1

 *Normalization Tool*
 ********************

-Typically the features are normalized before training a classifier.
-For example, the features are centered to have mean 0 and scaled to have standard deviation 1.
-This can be done in CPA with the Normalization Tool.
+Outside the classifier scaling can be done with the Normalization Tool.
 From the main menu, navigate to Tools > Normalization Tool.
-You can choose which features to normalize.
+You can choose which features to normalize and save the resulting table for later use.

 *Removing zero variance features*
 *********************************